• Skip to primary navigation

 My favorite way to serve Italian beef is on a toasted hoagie roll topped with the red bell peppers and giardiniera.
 It’s also delicious with some melted provolone layered in the roll.

 But, while an Italian beef sandwich is incredible, the beef itself can be served in a number of different ways!
-Mix it into rice, serve it over a baked potato, stir it into mac and cheese, or just eat it straight out of the pan with a fork…or your hands.
+Mix it into rice, serve it over a baked potato, or a smoked baked potato!
+Stir it into mac and cheese, or just eat it straight out of the pan with a fork…or your hands.
 No one’s here to judge.

 How to Store